 Lately we’ve been on a peanut butter kick!
-PB hasn’t been a real craze around here for a long time.
-But once upon a time I was addicted to this stuff.
+PB hasn’t been a real craze around here for a long time – But once upon a time I was addicted to this stuff.
 Seriously!

+We all LOVE peanut butter cookies and everything else with peanut butter.
 And um… who does not remember their childhood chocolate and peanut butter fave? – the Reese’s Peanut Butter Cups?
 Oh hello!
 I don’t know anyone who didn’t love this stuff!
 Except then you grow up and learn about how disgusting those cups really are.

 With a revived craving for Peanut Butter Cups (thank you baby #2) and yet a strong passion for eating *healthy* – I was not going to give up on the joy of biting into a yummy Peanut Butter Cup!
 No way!